Browse traces or spans

 Select any trace from the logs table to open it in a panel on the right side of your screen.
 The trace shows all spans that make up the request, with detailed information about inputs, outputs, timing, and metadata.
 Use the button to expand the trace to fullscreen or the button to open it in a separate page.View as a timeline

 While viewing a trace, select Thread to view the trace as a conversation thread.
 This view displays messages, tool calls, and scores in chronological order, ideal for debugging LLM conversations and multi-turn interactions.
+By default, the thread view renders raw span data.
+Select to apply a preprocessor — choose the built-in Thread preprocessor to format the trace as a readable conversation, or select a custom preprocessor to control exactly how messages are rendered.
+When topics are enabled, topic tags and facet outputs appear at the top of the thread view as well.
 Use Find or pressCmd/Ctrl+F to search within the thread view and quickly locate specific content such as message text and score rationale.
 Matches are highlighted in-place using your browser’s native highlighting.
+This search is scoped to the thread view content — use the trace view’s search feature to search across spans.

 Create custom trace views